Kiveo/Kiveo.github.io/_posts/2018-11-14-coffee_and_code_on.markdown

 <p>I did some research into my blog as well.
 As it turns out, it is getting auto formatted by github pages.
 As I read about the blog, I came across terms I want to research further this week.
 Github pages seems like it has some pretty good potential for customization.
 Moreover, Jekyll and using a static page generator native to Ruby sounds really up my alley!
 I look forward to learning and playing more with these.
 If all goes well, this blog will be getting a major facelift shortly.</p>

 <p>The final list item, refactoring and beautifying, is my next endeavor.
 I would very much like to update my portfolio projects to be a bit more enticing to the eyes.
 I realized a lot of my work was centered around functionality.
 I am a full stack developer, so I must appeal to the design aesthetics as well.
 Sure, I know front end languages well enough, but when I apply somewhere: something tells me the resume reviewer is going to take a glance at a site... not test all of its features.
 Who knows?
 I'm no recruiter.
 Either way, with the side work including personal pages and apps, I really should flesh out a prettier portfolio.
 Thus, I foresee more coffee in the coming days!</p>

+<p>18 Nov 2018 (Update): A few days have gone by since the initial posting.
+I have accomplished much of what I set out to do.
+Most excitingly, if you're reading this: I have revamped and taken control of my blog.
+Huzzah!
+Enjoy the coffee, friends.</p>